Women, Gender, and Sexuality Studies Major

 African-American Women Filmmakers

-Advanced Special Topics in Women, Gender, and Sexuality Studies (WGSS498O: Women and Film)
+Advanced Special Topics in Women, Gender, and Sexuality Studies (WGSS498Z: Black Women's Art and Culture)

 Lesbian, Gay, Bisexual, Transgender and Queer Studies